|Nutrition Facts (per serving)|

 - 1 1/2 tablespoons plus 2 tablespoons softened butter, divided

 - 1 tablespoon all-purpose flour

 - ½ teaspoon salt

 - 1/2 cup whole milk

 - 3 eggs, separated

-- Beat the egg whites on high speed until stiff peaks form.
-Stir one-third of the egg whites into the sweet potatoes, and then fold the remaining egg whites into the mixture.
+Beat the egg whites on high speed until stiff peaks form.
+Stir 1/3 of the egg whites into the sweet potatoes, and then fold the remaining egg whites into the mixture.